 Here is a concrete example that he provided:

 When a pupil sells his or her textbook at buyback, the bookshop buys it returned at a substantially marked down fee, somewhere between 25 and 50 percent.
 Let’s assume that Experimental Psychology is brought back for forty percent of the new ebook rate (that is a generous assumption).
 That buyback price could be $39.90.
 After shopping for it, the bookstore will mark it up dramatically and resell the e-book.
 Suppose the used ebook is sold via the shop for $75, which seems like a good buy relative to the brand new ebook fee of $99.Seventy-five.
-The profit markup for the bookstall on this used book might be $35.10, that is even better than the (nonetheless very huge) earnings made on the brand new e-book ($26.25).
-So on the second one (and 0.33 and fourth, and many others.) income of the same ebook, the bookshop and used e-book enterprise make big cumulative profits even as the publishers and authors get no additional sales.
+The bookstall’s profit markup on this used book might be $35.10, which is even better than the (nonetheless very huge) earnings made on the brand new e-book ($26.25).
+So on the second one (and 0.33 and fourth, and many others.), the income of the same ebook, the bookshop, and used e-book enterprise make big cumulative profits even as the publishers and authors get no additional sales.

-According to Roediger, textbook publishers have little options whilst dealing with the loss of earnings.
+According to Roediger, textbook publishers have few options whilst dealing with the loss of earnings.
 They are pressured to elevate the fees of textbooks in an try and get better their preliminary investment.
-Publishers revise books often due to the fact they want to make sure ebook profits will accrue to the publisher and creator, no longer the bookstores.
+Publishers often revise books because they want to make sure ebook profits will accrue to the publisher and creator, no longer the bookstores.